jarmo/candalf/README.md

 ### Writing and Troubleshooting Tests

+All test file names need to be prefixed with `test-` and they have to reside under [test]() directory.
+Easiest way to write a test is to copy an existing test into a new test file and then modify it according to your needs.

 Running any test creates a VM from scratch, creates a snapshot and restores to that snapshot when multiple tests are run.
-After all tests have been ran or test has failed, that VM will be destroyed.
+After all tests have been run or test has failed, that VM will be destroyed.
 This is good practice to avoid creating tests which depend on each-other.

 However during troubleshooting or writing new tests this approach uses too much time.
 For this there is an environment variable `KEEP_VM=1` which, when enabled, does not destroy VM nor restore it from the snapshot.
 This allows instantaneous test executions.
-Use like this:
+Use it like this:
 ```bash
 $ KEEP_VM=1 ./test/test-example.sh
 ```